 There are a number of free and premium online plagiarism checkers which will analyze your article and highlight similarities to other web content.
-They are simple to use and will help you to make adjustments to ensure your content is unique.
+They are simple to use and will help you to make adjustments to ensure your work is unique.
 If you’re writing in an over-subscribed or very popular niche, it’s worth making that final check before publishing.
-While plagiarism is an ever-present menace on the Internet, you can avoid it in your own writing if you allow plenty of time for producing your content, use multiple sources for research, clearly identify and attribute direct quotes and look for personal and unique angles on the topics you write about.
+While plagiarism is an ever-present menace on the Internet, you can avoid it in your own writing if you allow plenty of time for producing your composition, use multiple content sources for research, clearly identify and attribute direct quotes and look for personal and unique angles on the topics you write about.

 Look for personal angles

 While there are infinite topics to write about, millions of people have already written about them.
 Keep your writing different and plagiarism free by looking for a personal angle.
 For example, instead of just writing about weight loss in a general way, write about why it is easier – or more difficult -to lose weight at your age, or in your circumstances Nobody else is you, so nobody else will have your exact experience.

 Allow plenty of time to write